 There are many types of comparators, in this example a comparator with hysteresis is analyzed and simulated.

-The proposed circuit is based on a two-stages open-loop comparator but adding an internal positive feedback to accomplish the hysteresis.
+The proposed circuit is based on a two-stages open-loop comparator, but adding an internal positive feedback to accomplish the hysteresis.
 It is a differential-to-single-ended comparator with one stage output buffer (if needed, more output buffers can be added).

 The basic topology can be seen in the schema:

 The following 2 schematics are implemented in Cadence.
-Both are the same, they have just a different shape.
+Both are the same, they have just a different representation.
 Maybe the second representation is more clear and understandable.

-In this topology two kind of feedback can be found with the inputs (IN- and IN+): positive and negative.
+In this topology, two kinds of feedback can be found with the inputs (IN- and IN+): positive and negative.
 The negative feedback is through the transistors M1 and M2.
-The negative feedback is on the transistors M14 and M15.
+The positive feedback is on the transistors M14 and M15.